 Imagine that you came to the IT conference, networking like a pro.
 You meet someone who seems like a great contact that promises a great future.
 But waiting is too long to ask for their business cards (or email addresses), and you lose them in the ocean of people.
 Rushing to get free conference ice-cream (ha-ha).
 It's a missed opportunity.

 Now imagine this in case of your business engaging with a new customer.

 If you don't make it clear that you want to keep in touch with him, then you will lose the opportunity to contact him later.
 However, if you ask for their email address at the right moment, you can add them to your email marketing list.
 And email marketing worth all that effort.
 Really.

-To do email marketing, you need to build an email list of current and potential customers who’d welcome seeing your business in their inboxes.
+To do email marketing like a boss, you need to build an email list of current and potential customers who’d welcome seeing your business in their inboxes.

 According to statistics, 91% of people check their email every day, and you can tailor your message for each of them separately.
 Plus, email marketing does not require high skills – which is why a lot of businesses use it as one of their first marketing channels.
 A cherry on the cake is tracking engagement rates.
 It`s pretty easy, so you can know whether your marketing is working and where not.
 Purchase of ready-made email lists sounds tempting.
 But before you do this, remember yourself when you see newsletters that you did not subscribe.
 Not great, right?
 You most likely hit the Trash or Spam button.

 Сontent – the most important thing